Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Oded Raz, the man who studied Abu Jihad's profile, is asked to analyze every move the PLO's number two makes.

-But Arafat's right-hand man is wary.
+But Harafat's right-hand man is wary.

-He is like a frightened people like an animal.
+He is like a frightened people, like an animal.

-Living like a hounded animal alongside the PLO's deputy leader is the love of his life.
+Living like a hounded animal alongside the PLO's deputy leader is the love of his life, a woman he'd met 30 years earlier in Gaza.

 It was a love story.